-When women have paid work, they invest as much as 90 percent of their earnings back into their families – compared to men, who reinvest only 35 percent.
+When women have paid work, they invest as much as 90% of their earnings back into their families – compared to men, who reinvest only 35%.
 Because of this, when women earn more income, the health and education of their children improves.
 The UN states that women’s education is a crucial factor in cutting child mortality rates.

 When women are excluded from working, economies are restricted and poverty continues its cycle.
 And it is a cruel cycle.

 Women and young girls bear the brunt of poverty.
-Globally, 60 percent of people suffering from chronic hunger are women states the UN.
-Less than 20 percent of landowners in the world are women.
-In areas such as North Africa, the number of women landowners is less than five percent.
+Globally, more than half of the people suffering from chronic hunger are women.
+In addition, less than 20% of landowners in the world are women.
+In areas such as North Africa, the number of women landowners is less than 5%.
 This leaves women more vulnerable to food insecurity, violence and even extreme weather events caused by climate change.

 GVI has a variety of projects that focus on these areas.
-As well as working to provide better education for young girls, professional development classes help women expand their skillsets and access better job opportunities.
+As well as working to provide better education for young girls, GVI participants facilitate professional development classes to help women expand their skill sets and, as a result, access better job opportunities.
 More options for employment translate into increased independence and income, enabling women to be agents of change in their own lives.

 Gender equality in education and the workplace

-For each extra year of primary schooling, girls will earn 10–20 percent more when they start working.
+For each extra year of primary schooling, girls will earn 10 to 20% more when they start working.
 More years of schooling also means girls marry at a later age and are less vulnerable to intimate partner violence.

-To help boost education, GVI is helping to build schools in rural areas, set up more workshops and training for women and girls, and raise community awareness on the importance of female education.
+To help boost education, GVI is helping to support schools in rural areas, set up more workshops and training for women and girls, and raise community awareness on the importance of female education.

 Gender equality in the workplace means both making sure women have the same opportunities, and are paid the same as men for equal work.
 To help address this, our women’s empowerment projects look at professional development and ongoing training.